 A reservation confirmation will be emailed to you with your customer and reservation confirmation numbers, campground information, arrival and departure dates, park rules and reservation policies.
 This confirmation number will be used to reference your reservation when making any changes.

 Cancellations are accepted 24 hours a day, seven days a week, or by calling Western Glamping and Outdoor Company’s Reservation Hotline (440-263-8158) Monday thru Friday 8am to 5pm (Mountain Time).
+Once the start of your reservation date and time has occured, no refunds will be processed.

 Individual site cancellations made four days or more in advance of your scheduled arrival incur an $8 cancellation fee in addition to an $8 reservation fee.
 Cancellations made less than four days in advance forfeit one night’s fee in addition to the cancellation and reservation fees.